sanlanka/k8s-helm-ejabberd/ejabberd/README.md

 const userJid = decoded.jid;
 ```

+**Notes**:
+- When using Kubernetes secrets, the JWT secret is mounted at `/jwt-key` in the container
+- When using hardcoded secrets, the secret is directly embedded in the ejabberd configuration
-**Note**: The JWT secret is mounted at `/jwt-key` in the container.
-Your middleware should use this secret to sign and verify tokens for all users.
+- Your middleware should use the same secret to sign and verify tokens for all users
+- For production environments, always use Kubernetes secrets instead of hardcoded values

 ### Connecting with an XMPP account